realet1337/gfos-2021/install.md

 	next to the respective tags for the URL `/` which is being served from `${jboss.home.dir}/welcome-content`.

-4. The necessary databases schema.
+4. The necessary database schema.
 To generate these tables, simply run `create.sql` from the `dist` directory. `dist` also holds `drop.sql` which drops all of those tables.

 (*Note: The App will attempt to register for web-context `/`.
 Most Application servers occupy this already, meaning that it won't be possible to open the App.
 To avoid this on WildFly, either rename the `welcome-content` folder or remove the handler altogether.)*